mahorn/Map673/module-04/lab-04/Visualization of Kenya's Forest Cover 2015.md

-# Visualization of Kenya Forest Cover 2015
+# Visualization of Kenya's Forest Cover: 2015

 According to the U.N.
 FAO, 6.1% or about 3,467,000 ha of Kenya is forested, according to FAO.
 Of this 18.9% ( 654,000 ) is classified as primary forest, the most biodiverse and carbon-dense form of forest.
 Kenya had 197,000 ha of planted forest.
 Between 1990 and 2010, Kenya lost an average of 12,050 ha or 0.32% per year.
 In total, between 1990 and 2010, Kenya lost 6.5% of its forest cover, or around 241,000 ha. (http://rainforests.mongabay.com/deforestation/2000/Kenya.htm).